munozsophia/waph-munozsa/hackathons/hackathon3/README.md

 ![WAPH Blog Gain Admin Access With No Credentials](../../images/waph-blog-admin-access-no-credentials.png) *WAPH Blog Gain Admin Access With No Credentials*

-#### Bonus:

-After hijacking the session to login to the system, analyze if the application is vulnerable to SQL injection attacks and substantiate your reasoning.

 **Demonstration Video:**

 [Click Here to View Hackathon 3 Attack Demo](https://github.com/user-attachments/assets/d4b795fd-0fdf-4956-8dcf-3fb549a79090)

 ### Part II Understanding and Prevention

 #### a.
-Explain why do the attacks in Part I happen?
+Why do the attacks in Part I happen?

-Explain the vulnerabilities exploited in Part I and why the attack was successful.
+Due to the weak session authentication and Cross-Site Scripting vulnerability, the attack was successful.
+Since there was no code sanitation, I was able to inject the XSS code without issue. `htmlentities()` would've helped in this case.

+Another vulnerability exploited in the web application was the session ID not being protected with the `HttpOnly` flag.
+This would have avoided the session ID from being exposed once the victim clicked on the malicious link.

+Once the session ID was captured by the attacker, there was no other form of authentication.
+The web application most likely only checks `$_SESSION["authenticated"]` and the session ID.
+There was also potential to use `HTTP_USER_AGENT` to make the web app more secure, but because only `$_SESSION["authenticated"]` was used two different browsers could be used for the same session cookie.

 #### b.
+Protection Mechanisms to Implement

-As a developer, what protection mechanisms should you implement to prevent such attacks in your web applications
+As a developer, possible protection mechanisms I would use that could prevent such attacks in web applications:

-As a developer, propose protection mechanisms that could prevent such attacks, referring to both individual and team project guidelines from the course.
+- Function `htmlentities()` would help prevent XSS injection attacks as it would sanitize the HTML output.
+- Server-side input validation that whitelists for the comment fields would help prevent XSS attacks.
+- Setting the `HttpOnly` flag makes it so the session ID can't be read with `document.cookie`.
+- Setting the `Secure` flag makes the cookie transmitted over HTTPS.
+- Bind session to additional attribute `$_SERVER["HTTP_USER_AGENT"]` so that browser has to match.
+- Regenerate session ID to prevent pre-auth session identifiers.
+- Prepared Statements for secure database queries and protection against SQL injections.
+- Secret Validation Token to prevent CSRF attacks.